Reddish lesions on penis

 Dear Sleeplessly Worried,

 There are a number of conditions, viruses, and bacteria that could cause small lesions and skin shedding, so it's not possible to give a diagnosis over the screen.
-The best thing to do would be to visit a health care provider who can see your condition, learn about your medical history, and provide you with a specific diagnosis.
-That said, here are some common conditions that might result in an itchy, red, and/or bumpy shaft:
+Visiting a health care provider can provide you with a specific diagnosis as they can see the specific lesions and learn more about your medical history.
+That said, here are some common conditions that might result in an itchy, red, and bumpy shaft:

 - Genital herpes, a common sexually transmitted infection (STI), can appear as sores or lesions on the genitals.
 Classic genital herpes lesions resemble small pimples or blisters that eventually crust over and finally scab like a small cut.
 These lesions often appear within the first two weeks the virus is transmitted (although they can take longer to appear) and can take between two to four weeks to heal.